 On August 14, 1997 a federal grand jury made up of two inspectors from the customs service, a sub-commander of the migra, and another ex-migra agent found Corporal Bañuelos “not guilty” of any crime, and he was cleared of any wrongdoing.
 No follow up investigation was ever made to hold any ranking military officials or political figures accountable for this event.

-May 20, 2017 was the 20th anniversary of the killing of Esequiel Hernández Jr. Surely, as so often is the case, if this killing would take place today, opportunist politicians would waste no time in declaring Esequiel a “bad hombre”, while they celebrate Corporal Bañuelos as a hero.
+May 20 is the anniversary of the killing of Esequiel Hernández Jr. Surely, as so often is the case, if this killing would take place today, opportunist politicians would waste no time in declaring Esequiel a “bad hombre”, while they celebrate Corporal Bañuelos as a hero.

 QEPD Esequiel Hernández Jr.